luyadev/luya.io/docs/guide/frontend/urlrules.md

 ## Using the rule to make a link

 When you have defined URL rules for your module you may want to use them in your view and/or controller files to generate the links that the user can click on it.
-To make links we use the `luya\helpers\Url` class.
+To make links we use the <class name="luya\helpers\Url" /> class.
 Lets assume we create links for the above created rule patterns:

 ```php
 \luya\helpers\Url::toRoute(['/estore/basket/index']);